 - Several locations in Queensland, Australia

-The choice of the patient who authored this website was to go to a national referral center because they specialize in treatment of respiratory diseases including mycobacterial infections.
-Her local pulmonary specialist works closely with the doctors and lab at the referral center to coordinate ongoing treatment.
+The choice of the patient who authored this website was to initially go to a national referral center because they specialize in treatment of respiratory diseases including mycobacterial infections.

 In addition to pulmonary and infectious disease specialists, other medical professionals who may be valuable additions to your team include internal medicine specialists, respiratory therapists, dieticians or nutritionists, and mental health professionals.